LAKERS TOGETHER: Find out how we're moving forward.

 - Licensed as a registered nurse (RN) in the State of Michigan.

-- Completed online application, with an educational and professional goal statement and writing sample.
+- Completed online application with an educational and professional goal statement.

 - Curriculum vitae or resume.